Homemade Peanut Butter Dog Treats

 - 1 cup creamy peanut butter

 Preheat to 375º degrees.
-Line baking sheet with parchment paper.
+Line a baking sheet with parchment paper.
 Set aside.

-Bake until light golden, 20 minutes.
-Turn off oven and let the treats continue to cook for another 20 minutes.
+Bake until they are lightly golden, 20 minutes.
+Turn off the oven and let the treats continue to cook for another 20 minutes.
 Transfer to a wire rack and cool completely.

 Store in an airtight container for up to 1 week or store in the freezer up to 3 months